 This always strikes me as one of the most astonishing developments of the late first and early second century in the two religions closest to the heart of Jesus and the first disciples.
 Despite its long history of being a temple-centered religion, with priests and sacrifices so fundamental to the religion that the religion could hardly be conceived without priest and sacrifice, Judaism became something different from the second century onwards—a religion of book (Torah) and teacher (rabbi), no longer priest and sacrifice.
 In contrast—indeed in complete contrast—Christianity began with a focus on the word which Jesus preached and embodied, with priest and sacrifice not at all at the center; and yet in the second century Christianity reverted to the concept and practice of religion as focused on priest and sacrifice.
 The Lord’s Supper was in effect transformed from being part of a shared meal into a reenactment of a priestly sacrifice.
 Whereas in Judaism priestly ritual gave way to word expounded, in Christianity the word became in effect subordinated to the revived priestly ritual.
 (154)

 Dunn is right; these are truly “astonishing developments.”
+How did this great reversion occur?

 What happened to the priesthood?

-According to Peter, the priesthood is now composed of all believers.
+Peter says it is now composed of all believers.

 As you come to him, the living Stone—rejected by humans but chosen by God and precious to him—you also, like living stones, are being built into a spiritual house to be a holy priesthood, offering spiritual sacrifices acceptable to God through Jesus Christ.
 (1 Pet 2:4-5)